boxelboy/chat-app/README.md

 # chat-app
-Exprimentating with nodejs and sockets
+Experimenting with nodejs and sockets